appwrite/demos-for-functions/java/getCovidStats/README.md

 * Input the command that will run your function (in this case `java -jar getCovidStats.jar`) as your entry point command
 * Upload your `tarfile`
 * Click 'Activate' and Execute the function.

+## 🎯 Trigger

+Trigger the cloud function using the SDK or the Appwrite Console after setting  the `COUNTRY_CODE` in the environment variables as mentioned above.